 The reason it feels so good to be listened to (and so horrible when I’m not listened to!) is because this actually meets one of my vital human needs.

-Here’s the thing, my kids (and yours) have this exact same human need.
+Here’s the thing, my kids (and yours) have this exact same human need (if you’re raising a strong willed child they have an even greater need for this!).

 Your child needs to feel seen, listened to and respected just as much as you do because you and your child are both human and have a need for a healthy sense of control.